Margthus/Cinesoft/README.md

 <img width="1919" height="999" alt="sf" src="https://github.com/user-attachments/assets/ae89d5bc-21d0-43dc-add4-4fc912f597c8" />

-# 🎬 CineSoft
+# CineSoft

-**CineSoft** is a desktop application developed for searching sources and downloading torrents for movies, TV shows, and anime.
+CineSoft is a desktop application developed for searching sources and downloading torrents for movies, TV shows, and anime.

-The application brings together content search, detail viewing, source discovery, and torrent downloading in a single interface.
+The application brings content search, detail viewing, source discovery, and torrent downloading together in a single interface.
-CineSoft for now focused solely on **torrent downloading**.
+For now, CineSoft is focused only on torrent downloading.
+Media player and streaming features are not included.

 ---